News and Events

 Professor Áine Ryall elected Chair of the Aarhus Convention Compliance Committee

-Professor Áine Ryall (UCC School of Law) has been elected Chair of the Aarhus Convention Compliance Committee.
+UCC School of Law's Professor Áine Ryall has been unaimously elected Chair of the Aarhus Convention Compliance Committee in Geneva on 16 December 2021.

 The Aarhus Convention is a multilateral agreement linking the environment and human rights.
 The three core rights guaranteed under the Convention – information, participation and access to justice in environmental matters – underpin the right of every person of present and future generations to live in an environment adequate to their health and well-being.